radar, radar equipment, navigation-188857.jpg

 Chartplotters and Multifunction Displays

-Chartplotters are electronic navigation aids that combine GPS positioning with nautical charts, creating a visual representation of your boat’s position on the water.
-They offer features such as route planning, waypoint marking, and real-time tracking.
-Multifunction displays integrate chartplotters with other boating electronics, such as radar and sonar, providing a comprehensive and centralized navigation solution.
+Chartplotters are electronic navigation aids that combine GPS positioning with nautical charts to give you a visual of where your boat is on the water.
+They have features like route planning, waypoint marking and real time tracking.
+Multifunction displays combine chartplotters with other boating electronics like radar and sonar to give you a complete and centralized navigation solution.

 Compasses

-Compasses are timeless navigation tools that every boater should have.
-They provide a reliable reference for determining the boat’s heading, ensuring you stay on course even if electronic systems fail.
-There are various types of compasses available, including magnetic compasses, electronic compasses, and gyrocompasses, each suitable for different boating scenarios.
+Compasses are timeless navigation tools every boater should have.
+They give you a reliable reference for the boat’s heading so you can stay on course even if all electronic systems fail.
+There are different types of compasses, magnetic, electronic and gyrocompass, each for different boating situations.

 AIS (Automatic Identification System)

-AIS (Automatic Identification System) is a system used for vessel tracking and identification.
-It allows boats equipped with AIS transceivers to exchange real-time information, including position, speed, and course, with nearby vessels.
-AIS enhances situational awareness by providing valuable information about the movement and intentions of other boats, reducing the risk of collisions and aiding in navigation.
+AIS (Automatic Identification System) is a system for vessel tracking and identification.
+It allows boats with AIS transceivers to exchange real time information, position, speed and course with other vessels.
+AIS gives you situational awareness by providing valuable information about other boats movement and intentions reducing the risk of collisions and helping with navigation.

 Safety and Communication Devices